South Africa–Ukraine relations: Russo-Ukrainian War

+On 21 February 2025, Ramaphosa confirmed that South Africa had invited Ukraine's President Zelensky for a state visit.
+The visit began on 24 April, but was cut short due to an attack on Kyiv.

 Response in the Western Cape

 Domestically, the South African government's position was controversial among its citizens.
 The Western Cape Government (headed by the opposition party Democratic Alliance) lit up the provincial government buildings and the Cape Town City Hall in the blue and gold of the Ukrainian flag in support of the country.
 The mayor of Cape Town, Geordin Hill-Lewis, pledged support on 2 March for the city of Kyiv and all Ukraine during the war, and called on his nation's government as well as governments worldwide to "do more for peace to be restored and for the unprovoked and illegal aggression against the Ukrainian people to be halted."
 The ANC and Al Jamah-ah parties were reportedly opposed to the City Hall's lighting ceremony.

-The Western Cape provincial cabinet later passed a resolution supporting Ukraine and condemning the Russian invasion, as well as the clampdown on protest within Russia against the war.
-"While doing so is not common for a province", a provincial government newsletter stated, "it was viewed as essential to make clear to our own residents, to the people of Ukraine, and to the rest of the world that we cannot and will not remain 'neutral' in the face of such a cruel attack on the democratic values we all hold dear."
+The Western Cape provincial cabinet later passed a resolution to condemn the Russian invasion in support of Ukraine, as well as the clampdown on protest within Russia against the war.
 The condemnation also included a boycott of the events or meetings hosted by the Russian Embassy and Consulates, as well as a refusal to invite them to the Western Cape Government's own events or meetings.

+Following the issue of an arrest warrant for Putin following the invasion the Western Cape Government announced that should Putin enter the province then provincial law enforcement would arrest him.
+This was counter to the national government which had invited Putin to attend a BRICS conference in South Africa later in 2023.

+African Peace Mission

+On 16 June 2023, Cyril Ramaphosa visited Kyiv, the first visit by a South African leader, as part of the African Peace Mission to Ukraine.